Parts of a Boat

 Two men on a still fishing boat on calm waters.

-Increase Your Knowledge With a Boater Education Course
+Learn More About Safe Boating With a Boater Education Course

 Along with asking yourself, "What is an anchor?" you may have other questions about boating safety, navigation, and more.
-The best way to get your questions answered is to take a boat education course — like the ones we offer here at Boat-Ed.
+The best way to get your questions answered is to take a boat education course—like the ones we offer here at Boat-Ed.
 Our online courses help you stay safe on the water and give you the confidence to enjoy your boating adventures.

 Plus, after completing the course and passing the exam, you've met your state's requirements for boater education.
 You can grab your boater education card, then hit the water safely and legally!